-As you are aware, Galveston College announced a shift to remote instruction for the first three weeks of classes of the fall 2021 semester because of a significant increase in the number of COVID-19 cases in Galveston County, the City of Galveston, and on the Galveston College campus.
-Since that time, COVID-19 cases in the United States have climbed back to levels not seen since last winter.
-Here in Galveston County, more students and staff members in our local school districts have tested positive for COVID-19 so far this semester than did during the entire first semester of 2020.
+As you are aware, Galveston College shifted to remote instruction for the first six weeks of classes of the fall 2021 semester because of the number of COVID-19 cases in Galveston County, in the City of Galveston, and on the Galveston College campus.
+Since that time, the number of newly identified COVID-19 cases and hospitalizations in Galveston County has decreased significantly.
+Consequently, on-campus/face-to-face classes will resume as originally scheduled with students, faculty, and staff reporting to campus, beginning Monday, Oct.
+11.

 Vaccinations and Vaccination Opportunity and Incentive Program

 With the full approval of the Pfizer COVID-19 vaccine by the FDA, we strongly encourage COVID-19 vaccinations for everyone in our campus community.

 The Galveston Community College District Board of Regents recently approved a vaccination opportunity and incentive program for current students, faculty, and staff at Galveston College.
 The program is being funded by the federal Higher Education Emergency Relief Fund.
 Participating students will receive a $200 gift certificate to the Galveston College Bookstore.
 Current full- and part-time employees as of August 30 will receive a one-time incentive of $300, which will be included on the November payroll.
 Information concerning the vaccination opportunity and incentive program is available at https://gc.edu/vaccination-opportunity-and-incentive-program/.

 We know that vaccination is the best way each of us can protect ourselves, our loved ones, and our community against the effects of COVID-19 and its Delta variant.
 We hope this incentive program will encourage students, faculty, and staff who haven’t been vaccinated to avail themselves of the opportunity.